Paraguay expedition: The naval arm

+from the War of 1812, and even earlier".

-Most of the American fleet drew too much water to ascend the rivers.
+Most of the American sailer fleet drew too much water to ascend the rivers.
 Therefore, the United States chartered seven commercial steamers and adapted them as naval vessels.
 The charters gave the United States the option to buy them outright, which it did.
 In the table they are denoted by an asterisk.

 The diplomatic arm, and its instructions

 President Buchanan appointed a diplomat to accompany the expedition.
 He was Judge James Butler Bowlin, a prominent and well-respected St Louis politician with "a reputation as a forceful, no-nonsense diplomat".